To opt out of SEIU 99 dues:

 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-Service Employees International Union Local 99/Education Workers United (SEIU 99) is the designated union for many employed by Los Angeles Unified School District, the Los Angeles County Office of Education, LA Community College District, Ventura County Community College District, and other southern California school districts.
+Service Employees International Union Local 99/Education Workers United (SEIU 99) is the designated union for approximately 50,000 workers employed by Los Angeles Unified School District, the Los Angeles County Office of Education, LA Community College District, Ventura County Community College District, and other southern California school districts.
 SEIU 99 bargaining units are composed of teacher’s assistants, playground workers, special education aides, bus drivers, gardeners, custodians, cafeteria workers, maintenance workers, early education and Head Start workers, child care providers, and others working in schools, colleges, and administrative offices.